 My daughter fell and knocked out a permanent tooth!
 What should I do?

-This a true dental emergency and needs attention at once from us or another emergency dentist.
+This is a true dental emergency and needs attention at once from us or another emergency dentist in charlotte.
 Call us immediately.

 Pick up the tooth by the crown only if possible – do not touch the root.
 Gently rinse if necessary and replace in the socket.
 If the tooth cannot be reinserted, place it in a cup of milk.
-Time is essential in this emergency, so call us or see another dentist immediately!
+Time is essential in this emergency, so call us or see another dentist immediately for any of the emergency dental care services.

 My son fell and knocked out a baby tooth.
 Should I put it back?